-Rare’s Diddy Kong Racing was a counterpoint to Nintendo’s Mario Kart 64.
-Both were released on the N64 in 1997, and to this day debate rages over which racing game is the best.
+Rare’s Diddy Kong Racing was the counterpoint to Nintendo’s Mario Kart 64.
+Both were released on the N64 in 1997 and to this day debate rages over which racing game is the best.

 Rare had already landed Goldeneye 007 in 1997 and was one of the first games developers to receive widespread acclaim outside of the gaming media.

 And then there’s Timber the Tiger.

-One of which involves taking races on in the highest difficulty setting, collecting 8 cunningly hidden coins around each track, and winning the race.
+One of which involves taking races on in the highest difficulty setting, collecting eight cunningly hidden coins around each track, and winning the race.

 Whilst Rare didn’t really add to the series (Diddy Kong starred in the Donkey Kong Country series), and Mario Kart 8 for the Wii U is now the sweeping masterpiece of racing games, it stands as a classic coda in gaming history.

 We’re glad we’re able to discuss this sort of stuff.
 20 years back this wasn’t possible—largely due to misconceptions about the industry.

 But now video games are a mainstream phenomenon we can sit back and stare at this cute game.
 And wonder just why it’s so bloody devious.